MemeLabs/EmoteMaker/README.md

 i.e. if the input is 128px it creates a 128px, 64px and 32px framestrip and apng version.

 EmoteMaker also supports setting the animation speed for the apng.

+## How to?
+The [wiki](https://github.com/MemeLabs/EmoteMaker/wiki) contains a detailed explanation of usage

 ## Requirements
 - Python 3.7+
 - FFmpeg